First Cosmological Constraints from the Joint Analysis of Galaxy Clustering and the Kinetic Sunyaev-Zel'dovich Effect: Details of the power spectrum estimators

 The covariance matrices for both the CMASS data and the WebSky simulation are computed using a resampling approach based on the delete-one jackknife (JK) method~\citep{Sugiyama2018,Li2024}.
-The sky is partitioned into 1000 subregions via the {\it kmeans} algorithm\footnote{\href{https://github.com/esheldon/kmeans_radec/}{https://github.com/esheldon/kmeans\_radec/}} applied to the random catalog to generate sub-samples.
+The sky is partitioned into {1024} subregions via the {\it kmeans} algorithm\footnote{\href{https://github.com/esheldon/kmeans_radec/}{https://github.com/esheldon/kmeans\_radec/}} applied to the random catalog to generate subsamples.
+The robustness of this choice is validated in Appendix~\ref{app:cov_validation}.
 For CMASS mock catalogs, the covariance matrix is estimated directly from 2048 MultiDark-Patchy mocks~\citep{Beutler2017}.
-Finally, all inverse covariance matrices are corrected using the Hartlap factor~\citep{Hartlap2007} to account for statistical bias.
+Finally, all inverse covariance matrices are corrected using the Hartlap factor~\citep{Hartlap2007} to account for statistical bias. {In table~\ref{tab:Hartlap}, we list Hartlap factors of typical subsample numbers adopted to estimate the covariance, for both the GC-only analysis and the joint analysis.}

-To estimate the signal-to-noise ratio (S/N) of the kSZ dipole measurement, we model the power spectrum as a linear function with a single amplitude parameter $\mathcal{A}$, such that $\bar{P}^\ell_{\rm kSZ} = \mathcal{A} P^\ell_{\rm kSZ}$.
+To estimate the S/N of the kSZ dipole measurement, we model the power spectrum as a linear function with a single amplitude parameter $\mathcal{A}$, such that $\bar{P}^\ell_{\rm kSZ} = \mathcal{A} P^\ell_{\rm kSZ}$.
 Here, $P^\ell_{\rm kSZ}$ is computed using Equation~(\ref{eq:P_kSZ_ell_2}), with all model parameters fixed to the best-fit values from the GC-only analysis.
 The corresponding $\chi^2$ statistic is given by

 where $\hat{C}^{-1}$ is the precision matrix, and $\hat{P}^{\ell}_{\rm kSZ}$ is the measured kSZ dipole.
 Then the S/N is estimated as

 where $\chi^2_{\rm null} = \chi^2(\mathcal{A}=0)$ and $\chi^2_{\rm min} = \chi^2(\mathcal{A} = \mathcal{A}_{\rm bestfit})$.
 For this linear single-parameter model, the best-fit amplitude can be derived analytically as